acanlord/jscat/README.md

 # Description

-A simple html with javascript using api.thecatapi.com
+- A simple html with javascript using api.thecatapi.com
+- If the search term is empty, a random picture will be displayed
+- The search term requires a breed id.

+# Example

+1. For a random result, just click "search" button, and then click "Display Result"
+2. For a specific breed, use an id listed below and click "search", then, click "Display Result"

 # Note